-- b.
-There is new evidence that was not reasonably available at the time of the hearing and that could have materially affected the outcome; - c.
+- c.
 The hearing officer had a conflict of interest or bias that affected the outcome; - d.
 The determination regarding policy violation was unreasonable based on the evidence before the hearing officer; this ground is available only to a party who participated in the hearing; and - e.
 The sanctions were disproportionate to the hearing officer's findings. - 2.
 In cases where there was no hearing because the parties both decided to accept the preliminary determination (see Section VI), the parties may appeal on only one ground: that the sanctions were disproportionate to the preliminary determination regarding policy violations that was accepted.